w3eydi/Rust-Examples/README.md

 [blockchain](blockchain)
 ------
 Basic blockchain hash code example.
-You can run with these command.
+You can run with this command.

 ```
 cargo run